pjIowa/unileverModeler/README.md

 # Unilever Time Series Analysis

-Unilever dual-listing existence and motivation for exercise
+Unilever dual-listing existence, motivation for exercise, and data description

 plot UL_L and UL_A separately